learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 4.2.
-What are the bitwise operators available in javascript?
+## Q. What are the bitwise operators available in javascript?

 Below are the list of bit-wise logical operators used in JavaScript